 24 And when he was alone, they that were about him with the twelve asked of him the parable.
-And he said unto them, Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables: That seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven them. - Mark 4:10-12 as long as He remained among them in Israel (because the word "you" in the KJV is a plural word, translated from the Second Person Plural Greek word $\dot{\nu}\mu\tilde{\omega}\nu$ /"hoo-mone" in this verse, this should also be obvious to anyone who is aware of how the KJV renders words such as this one, because to take it literally, it would have to mean that Jesus was saying, "the kingdom of God is within all of you," meaning every single person, including the unbelieving Pharisees, listening to Him speak).
-In fact, that the term "the kingdom of heaven" was really just a reference to the kingdom of God being ready to come fully into effect on the earth is made quite clear in many places throughout the Bible.
-27
+And he said unto them, Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables: That seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven them. - Mark 4:10-12 translate it more along these lines) - and that this would be the case for as long as He remained among them in Israel (because the word "you" in the KJV is a plural word, translated from the Second Person Plural Greek word $\dot{\nu}\mu\omega\nu/$ "hoomone'" in this verse, this should also be obvious to anyone who is aware of how the KJV renders words such as this one, because to take it literally, it would have to mean that Jesus was saying, "the kingdom of God is within all of you," meaning every single person, including the unbelieving Pharisees, listening to Him speak).
+In fact, that the term "the kingdom of heaven" was really just a reference to the kingdom of God being ready to come fully into effect on the earth is made quite clear in many places throughout the Bible.27

-25 For this is good and acceptable in the sight of God our Saviour; Who will have all men to be saved, and to come unto the knowledge of the truth. - 1 Timothy 2:3-4
+$^{^{25}}$ For this is good and acceptable in the sight of God our Saviour; Who will have all men to be saved, and to come unto the knowledge of the truth. - 1 Timothy 2:3-4